 This happens ALL THE TIME.
 I’m still not sure how it’s possible to list a property for sale and advertise the wrong rents but nothing surprises me anymore.

-Best possible solution is to ask for a price reduction for the error, most of the time it’s worked.
+Best possible solution is to ask for a price reduction for the error.
+It worked most of the time.

 Where it’s a bigger issue is when the rents are much lower than advertised and the lease term has a long time left to go.
 This type of situation would require a much bigger price reduction.